Shashank-Ojha/WordFormer/README.md

 # WordFormer
-Implements transformer architecture to predict next letter in word
+Implements transformer architecture to predict next letter in word.

+We test this specifically by training and testing on Shakespeare text.
+After training, this model is able to generate text that resembles Shakespeare.

 ## How to run
 Just type `jupyter notebook` into your terminal and open the link it gives you.